Skip to main content

 Register at TrophyCatch.com

-Bass fishing legends like Shaw Grigsby, Jimmy Houston and JT Kenney know Florida is the premiere destination for trophy bass fishing.
+Bass fishing legends Shaw Grigsby, Jimmy Houston and JT Kenney know Florida is the premiere destination for trophy bass fishing.
 Check out this video to see what they think!
-With the goal to elevate Florida’s status in the trophy bass world, fisheries biologists will enhance our current largemouth bass research, management, documentation and marketing efforts to focus on trophy bass, especially those 13 pounds and larger.
+Fisheries biologists will enhance our current trophy largemouth bass research, management, and documentation.